saket-maheshwary/AutoLearn/README.md

 ## Note:
 -- The current version of the code is not optimized.
 I will updated the optimized version in coming weeks.

 -- The hyperparameters values of the threshold are hard coded.

--- Use hyperparameter optimization to get the best results for each classifier.
+Use hyperparameter optimization for best results.

 -- All dataset files should follow the same template as that of sonar.csv (label column at the last)